camunda/camunda-docs-manual/content/reference/cmmn11/concepts/lifecycle.md

 # Lifecycles By Example

-In order to understand the role lifecycles play for CMMN execution, consider the following case:
+To understand the role lifecycles play for CMMN execution, consider the following case:

 {{< img src="../img/example-lifecycle-case.png" >}}